Edwards-R/redlist_docs/irecord_data_analysis/importing_training_set_notes.md

     - liable to error
 - There's a record of *Holopyga ovata* from 2022.
 This name was retired in 2015!
     - 34921202 Who is responsible for this record?
-    - Hasn't been *seen* fot ~100 years, name should be long dead & retired
+    - Hasn't been *seen* for ~100 years, name should be long dead & retired
 - 207 records of *Bombus lucorum*, the vast majority of which are post 2008 split.
 - *Pemphredon morio* records are in a terrible situation with nomenclature.
 Lots of non-morio being added in, should be *P. lugubris* as per a change in 1995!!
 - There is a *lot* of historic data in iRecord, which I *highly* doubt has any form of nomenclature control.